dbon/GitRefresher/README.md

 GitRefresher
 ============

+Show the GIT status of all projects inside your workspace

-Pass your workspace dir as parameter to check the `git status` for all projects
+Pass your workspace directory as parameter:

+run `./gitrefresher.sh path_to_workspace`